-This lemon curd tart recipe is a homemade dessert that is dreamy and creamy in texture.
-You have a gluten-free crust that has a refreshing homemade lemon curd that is sugar-free to serve up to guests or enjoy with your own family.
+This keto lemon tart recipe is a homemade dessert that is dreamy and creamy in texture.
+A gluten-free lemon tart, to serve up to guests or enjoy with your own family, with a flaky crust and a refreshing homemade lemon curd.
 A low carb dessert that will curb your cravings and not leave you feeling guilty.

 Creamy, silky smooth lemon curd that is poured into a homemade crust.
-Chill in the fridge for a few hours and then serve with a dollop of homemade meringue, whipped cream, or a dusting of powdered sugar.
+Chill this keto lemon tart in the fridge for a few hours and then serve with a dollop of homemade meringue, whipped cream, or a dusting of powdered sugar.

 Lemon Curd Tart